Dellarselatuiqrom/BasicAppA1/README.md

-#BasicAppA1is a project APLAS POLINEMA, from course mobile programming.
+#BasicAppA1 is a project APLAS POLINEMA, from course mobile programming.